How To Leverage CPS Energy’s Calculator With Solar Estimates

 When determining the cost of solar in San Antonio, customers need to compare solar to the cost of utility-generated power.
 Finding the savings that a solar array will yield over its life allows the customer to see the value of solar instead of just the investment.

 In 2018, the year of the most recent EIA report, the average residential electricity bill in Texas was $131.63 per month.
 Over a year, utility-generated electricity would cost around $1,579.56.
-Over 20 years, it would equal $31,591.20, which isn’t including the Texas yearly electricity-rate increase.
+Over 20 years, it would equal $31,591.20, which doesn’t include the Texas yearly electricity-rate increase.

 The best solar-estimate, however, is found through an in-person assessment.
 This customized and free assessment can help you determine solar savings and the size of a system needed to maximize your solar power ROI, and based on your home’s usage.
 At Go Solar Group, we pride ourselves on ensuring the solar assessment is a solar learning experience instead of a pressured sale.